ANIML SC 2530RW - Animal and Plant Biochemistry II

 Learning & Teaching Activities

-Each student will participate in 1 Tutorial of 2 hours per fortnight conducted in learning teams, incorporating short answer and case-based learning activities.
+Each student will participate in a total of six 3hour workshops across the semester, incorporating short answer, applied active and case-based learning activities.

-The lecture content is reinforced and supported by the tutorial and practical content
+The lecture content is reinforced and supported by the workshops and practical content.

 Protein structure and function